How does this medication work? What will it do for me?

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, inject it as soon as you remember.
-If it is less than 12 hours until your next dose, skip the missed dose and continue with your regular dosing schedule.
+If you are injecting glatiramer once daily, and it is less than 12 hours until your next dose, skip the missed dose and continue with your regular dosing schedule.
+If you are injecting glatiramer three times a week, and it is less than 48 hours until your next scheduled dose, skip the missed dose and continue with your regular dosing schedule.
 Do not inject a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

-Store the prefilled syringes in the refrigerator (2°C to 8°C) and protect from light.
-The prefilled syringes may also be stored at room temperature for up to one month.
+Store the prefilled syringes and pens in the refrigerator (2°C to 8°C) and protect from light.
+They may also be stored at room temperature for up to one month.
 Keep this medication out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.